awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 Before flexible checksums, services used the `httpChecksumRequired` trait to require a checksum in the request.
 This is computed using the MD5 algorithm and injected in the request under the `Content-MD5` header.

 This `httpChecksumRequired` trait is now deprecated.
-Services should use the `httpChecksum` trait's `requestChecksumRequired` property instead.
+AWS services should use the `httpChecksum` trait's `requestChecksumRequired` property instead.

 If the `requestChecksumRequired` property is set to `true`, **and** the user opts-in to using flexible checksums,